How to set up DMARC records

 All Bloomreach clients have SPF and DKIM values.

-a.
-None: The p=none tag doesn't alter your current setup; the inbox provider continues as usual.
-This is an excellent starting point to monitor initial DMARC reports safely.
+• None: The p=none tag doesn't alter your current setup.
+The inbox provider continues as usual.
+This is an excellent starting point for monitoring initial DMARC reports.
 Note that BIMI doesn't support p=none.

-b.
-Quarantine: The quarantine policy sends unqualified mail to the spam folder until you verify the origins—a handy initial approach.
+• Quarantine: The quarantine policy sends unqualified mail to the spam folder until you verify its origins.

 Volume Regulate your authentication rollout by applying your policy to a small message percentage at first, e.g., pct=5.
 Adjust this value based on your time, resources, and risk tolerance.
 A gradual increase is a safe approach; otherwise, the default volume is 100%